Frederick H. Brooke

 Frederick Hiester Brooke (October 9, 1876 - December 24, 1960) was an American architect from Washington, D.C., who designed houses, schools, churches, and embassies during his 40-year career.
 A native of Pennsylvania, Brooke studied in the US and France before opening his practice in the nation's capital.
 He served overseas during World War I and would later design a memorial in West Potomac Park, which honors local soldiers.
 He was an active member in several professional organizations, most notably the American Institute of Architects.
 Brooke's wife, Henrietta, served as president of the Girl Scouts in the 1930s.
 Among Brooke's notable works are Dumbarton Oaks, the District of Columbia War Memorial, the Sulgrave Club and the British Ambassador's residence, which he co-designed with Edwin Lutyens.

 Biography

 Early life

 Frederick Hiester Brooke was born on October 9, 1876, in Birdsboro, Pennsylvania, to Edward and Annie (née Clymer) Brooke.
 He attended St. Paul's School before graduating from Yale University in 1899, where he was a member of Delta Kappa Epsilon and the Skull and Bones.
-He traveled abroad for two years before studying architecture from 1901-1902 at the University of Pennsylvania and the École nationale supérieure des Beaux-Arts in Paris until 1906.
+He traveled abroad for two years before studying architecture from 1901 to 1902 at the University of Pennsylvania and the École nationale supérieure des Beaux-Arts in Paris until 1906.
 Following his graduation, he moved to Washington, D.C. and began his architectural practice.